romac0503/Training-Stuff/README.md

 And I have some OpenGL specific tasks which I wrote as a training for myself.
 These can be found in the "Drawing_Geometry" directory in the solution.
-For the OpenGL part you need to have the references for some additional libs in your solution.
+For the OpenGL part you need to have the references set correctly for some additional libs in your solution.

 for the Glut libs I created in my SDK-directory a folder called CG_GLUT_DIR in which includes the specific libs;
 further in my SDK-directory you need a reference called CG_GLEW_DIR;